-Driving to the airport
+Getting to the airport by car

 Nothing beats getting to the airport under your own steam and letting someone else sort out the car.
 It’s the ultimate indulgence.